Snger/reading-notes/tools/git.md

 - git rev-parse \[ --option \] ...
 - Want to exclude file from “git diff”
 - How to delete .orig files after merge from git repository?
+- how to remove untracked files in Git?
 - Is there a way to skip password typing when using https:// on GitHub?
 - git-diff to ignore ^M
 - .gitignore manual